shihuihong214/huihong.shi/_pages/about.md

 </div>
 # 🎖️Honors and Awards
 - *2025.04* The Outstanding Graduate of Nanjing University.
-- *2024.09* The Excellence Cultivation Program Scholarship for Postgraduate Students at Nanjing University.
+- *2024.09* Excellence Scholarship for Postgraduate Students at Nanjing University.
 - *2023.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.
 - *2022.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.
 - *2021.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.